ukaea/ReMKiT1D-Python/README.md

 The examples folder contains both general examples and tutorials for problems relevant in SOL physics, as well as a number of verification tests, some of which have been reported on in the code paper.

-The data folder contains some atomic data used by some of the examples, in particular the spontaneous emission rates for hydrogen obtained from NIST (see the ReMKiT1D_crm_example notebook).
+The data folder contains some atomic data used by some of the examples, in particular the spontaneous emission rates for hydrogen obtained from NIST (see the [CRM example](https://github.com/ukaea/ReMKiT1D-Python/blob/master/examples/ReMKiT1D_crm_example.ipynb) notebook).
 This folder should contain the amjuel.tex file from the EIRENE AMJUEL database in order to run some of the examples!
 This file is not distributed with the repository.

 ## High-level workflow